About European Capitals of Culture (ECoC)

 Also, the budget of the European Commission has increased due to the expansion of the European Union (EU) and it allows ECoCs to expect EU’s grants for developments of cultural and traffic infrastructures.
 Then, this could be a part of the reasons for the increase in the number of cities bidding for ECoC in recent years.

-ECoCs are currently held in two cities every year though, the third countries outside of the EU (member states of the European Free Trade Association or the European Economic Area) have become eligible to host ECoC together with two cities within the EU every three years since 2021.
-Due to this decision, Novi Sad (Serbia, in 2021) and Bodo (Norway, in 2024) will be the third ECoC title cities.
+ECoCs are currently held in two cities every year though, the third countries outside of the EU (member states of the European Free Trade Association or the European Economic Area) have become eligible to host ECoC together with two cities within the EU.
+Due to this decision, Novi Sad (Serbia, originally in 2021 then 2022) and Bodo (Norway, in 2024) will be the third ECoC title cities.

 ©Novi Sad 2021